LOCH lomond - 17 POINTS

 This is a very playable golf course but, without a doubt, accuracy is rewarded.
 The rough looks pretty benign - you will have to be really wayward to lose a ball - but you can't be too greedy when trying to get the ball out of it or you will pay the price.
 Water comes into play on many holes with many burns and ponds to contend with so do pay attention to the stroke-saver and don't assume hitting the ball as far as you can is the best play!

-This is one of those lovely courses where everything is out in front of you, good shots are rewarded and you won't find yourself with a four iron in your hand for every approach to a green.
+This is one of those lovely courses where everything is out in front of you (I know it’s a cliche but it fits here!), good shots are rewarded and you won't find yourself with a four iron in your hand for every approach to a green.
 There is a good variety of length in the layout.
 On the par 3s you will be stretched from a 9 iron on the 8th to a 3 wood on the 11th.
 The par 5s go from the reachable 3rd (465 yards from the medal tees) to the monster 580 yard 6th.
 The par 4s stretch from 325 yards up.
 If you are striking the ball well and have a good touch around the greens then you will feel that you can get a good score.